giftos1/programming-guide/Programming-Patterns.md

     main()

 ## Selection
 When you need to make a decision in your program, you would usually use one of the following patterns.
-Note that this is when you only need one decision with no repetition (see loops and error-checking for repetition).
+See loops below for when you need to repeatedly make decisions, e.g. for most error-checking.

 The examples below will use situations where you want to print a *result* for a given *score*, where `scores` is a list of numbers (scores).
 Each situation could be stand-alone, or part of a loop, like `for score in scores:`